 When we travel, one way to connect with locals is to talk to them, and respect their culture and most importantly ask their permission if you want to get their photograph.
 Some people don’t like to be clicked but some do say yes, and that’s your moment as a photographer.
 I asked this lovely woman for a picture while we were in Kamru Fort, Sangla valley.
 Initially, despite being little hesitant she let me click from where she was standing and then for next picture she asked me whether should I stand here and I said ok happily and this was the picture I got with her beautiful shy smile

-It was a real surprise to me that we weren’t allowed to enter the Kamru fort, but I think it is always nice to blend in and not resist all the time.
-Only the main temple priests are allowed in the fort as they say as much as 33000 gods live in the fort.
+It was a real surprise to me that we weren’t allowed to enter the Kamru fort.
+Though I think it is always nice to blend in and not resist all the time.
+Only the main temple priests are allowed in the fort as they say 360 million gods live in the fort.

 Have you visited Sangla valley?
 Did you include Kamru Fort Sangla in your itinerary?
 Do share your experience with me.